 CSS' Composite Product Development & Process Development services often focus on carbon fiber (CFRP) and fiberglass or glass fiber (GFRP) reinforced polymer composite applications with complex shapes and challenging fiber architecture:

 - Radical Cross Section Changes

 CSS conducts material form, material layup or placement, product design, tooling, and manufacturing trade studies to identify solution(s) which meet the Client's objectives.
 The best solutions are often a compromise that balances composite product performance, product quality (durability), and product manufacturing cost drivers.

-CSS utilizes Computer Aided Design (CAD) and basic Finite Element Analyses (FEA) tools to predict composite performance and optimize the composite product design.
+CSS utilizes Computer Aided Design (CAD) and basic Finite Element Analyses (FEA) tools to predict carbon fiber and fiberglass product performance and to optimize the FRP composite design.
 Composite prototype fabrication trials conducted by CSS, by the Client, or through a partnership with a prospective composite manufacturer are then used to validate the proposed manufacturing approach and optimize the composite process parameters.
 Prototype fabrication trials also yield FRP composite components for laboratory and field testing, a critical step before composite production implementation.

 CSS maintains a strategic affiliation with the University of Delaware's internationally recognized Center for Composite Materials (CCM) to give our Clients access to state-of-the-art composite laboratories and prototype fabrication facilities as well as over 100 CCM staff and research professionals, a literal FRP composite think tank for especially challenging composite projects.

 CSS also offers composite engineering services to support the execution of composite product qualification programs and product redesign efforts associated with field return or warranty problem resolutions.